gerardroche/sublime-phpunit/README.md

 "phpunit.strategy": "iterm"
 ```

-## Runner commands
+## Custom commands

-Aside from the main commands, you can create your own custom test runner commands.
-All test runner commands accepts any CLI options accepted by PHPUnit.
+Aside from the main commands out-of-the-box, you can create your own custom test commands.
+The commands `phpunit_test_suite`, `phpunit_test_file`, `phpunit_test_nearest` accept any CLI option accepted by PHPUnit, for example:

 ```
 // Key Binding to run two specific test suites